 Basic resource management and control techniques common to social agencies with emphasis on personnel management, information and data management, and fiscal management.
 Prerequisites: graduate standing in social work; PP& A concentration course.

-Develop ability to design and implement appropriate evaluative research methods and strategies employed in social and human service program planning and management.
-Prerequisite: graduate standing in social work and 7952; PP& A concentration course
+Develop ability to design and implement appropriate evaluative research methods and strategies employed in social and human service delivery.
+Prerequisites: SOC_WK 7952.
+Restricted to graduate Social Work majors.

 8955 Independent Study in Social Work (1-6)